damianlebiedz/projekt-zaliczeniowy-PSI/README.md

 The project adheres to Reproducible Research standards.

 > [!TIP]
-> In SRS.pdf file you can check the Software Requirements Specification of the project.
+> In `docs/SRS.pdf` file you can check the Software Requirements Specification of the project.

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)